SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 5. `docs/privacy-consent-and-human-review.md`
    Review privacy, consent, visibility control, human final edit, AI-inferred metadata handling, and anti-gaming safeguards.

+6. `docs/relationship-to-trace-protocol.md`
+   Understand how Consciousness Circle Metadata acts as a semantic pre-trace layer for Trace Protocol workflows.

+7. `docs/relationship-to-royalty-os.md`
+   Understand how the metadata may support Royalty OS and Allocation Readiness without directly triggering royalties.

+8. `docs/rag-integration-notes.md`
+   Review how RAG systems may use the metadata for question-centered, meaning-aware retrieval while respecting consent and visibility controls.

-6. `CHANGELOG.md`
+9. `CHANGELOG.md`
    Check the version history and notable changes for this specification.

-7. `CITATION.cff`
+10. `CITATION.cff`
     Use this file when citing or referencing the specification in papers, repositories, articles, or derivative work.

-8. `LICENSE`
+11. `LICENSE`
     Review the license terms before reuse, modification, redistribution, or integration.

 ---